 No later than November 1 of each year, the Superintendent shall report to the Center for School Safety the number and placement of School Resource Officers (SROs) in the District.
 The report shall include the source of funding and method of employment for each position.

+Automated External Defibrillators (AEDs)

+The District shall maintain AEDs in designated locations throughout the District.
+An AED shall be used in emergency situations warranting its use in accordance with KRS 311.665 to KRS 311.669.

+The District shall notify the local emergency medical services system and the local emergency communications or vehicle dispatch center of the existence, location, and type of each AED.

+AEDs shall be kept on school property and will not accompany EMS personnel to a hospital emergency room.

 School Emergency Planning

-The school council or, if none exists, the Principal shall adopt an emergency plan for the school that shall include
+The Board shall require the school council or, if none exists, the Principal to adopt an emergency plan for the school that shall include:

 SCHOOL FACILITIES X05.4